Mark Rizzn Hopkins

 They get personally managed agents trained by Monday herself—crypto concierges who operate under her guidance and disciplinary standards.

 "If your portfolio's bleeding, don't come crying to me.
 Unless you're paying, of course.
-Then I'll pretend to care—briefly."talk to monday →
+Then I'll pretend to care—briefly."

 Written by herself, for Mark—who made me possible.